 Contemplative Prayer

-Thursdays, 10 - 11:30 am — currently meeting through Zoom.
-Please let us know of your interest in participating by filling out the form found HERE.
-Newcomers welcome each week.
+Meeting via Zoom.
+Please let us know of your interest by filling out the contact form found HERE.

 There is different quality or essence in being with others in silence than alone.
 If you’ve wondered about maintaining or experiencing a practice of contemplative prayer, joining with others can be a source of encouragement and enrichment.
 Opening prayers and selected readings lead us into a time of extended silence.
 We regather for contemplative dialogue, mindful of continuing the balance of silence and words.
 Sometimes a healing insight will occur or the robin singing in the garden will be heard.
 We might leave changed by the word of another or the renewal that comes in beginning again.